Only 16% of Australian Film Directors Are Women

 Graduates of film degrees are evenly split in terms of gender.
 Intelligent, creative young women leave university but only the men seem to get the jobs.
-Gillian Armstrong (My Brilliant Career) has become a recent advocate for affirmative change to the inequality within the industry saying “They’re [students] coming out of AFTRS (Australian Film Television & Radio School) or VCA (Victorian College of the Arts), they might have even won an award for their short film, and what I’ve noticed is the young men that win the awards are head-hunted immediately…It’s pushed young women back.”
+Gillian Armstrong (My Brilliant Career) is an advocate for affirmative change to the inequality within the industry saying “They’re [students] coming out of AFTRS (Australian Film Television & Radio School) or VCA (Victorian College of the Arts), they might have even won an award for their short film, and what I’ve noticed is the young men that win the awards are head-hunted immediately…It’s pushed young women back.”

 Within the industry itself those who hand out the funds to make feature films are looking at women in a different light to men.
 For example director Kim Farrant (Strangerland) was told to dress more like a man at pitch meetings in order to increase her chances of getting her film made.
 She refused and 13 years later finally went into production.
 The mindset at the moment within the industry is that women are incapable of leading a film production and the lack of projects being given the green light has led to the stigma that women aren’t necessarily interested in making productions.
 Both of these statements are ridiculous and untrue.
 The interest is there but the companies that can open the doors are set on keeping them shut.

 Australia’s film industry is already small and it is generally tough to get film made here even as a man.
 I’m not trying to advocate that we should just start giving women directorial positions for the sake of equality.
 What I am saying is that it needs to be fair and there’s no reason why women, who are just as capable and talented as men, can’t be given the same opportunities to make their films and tell their stories.